Yidan Sun

 News

-• Feb 20, 2025: I will present our work, “AI Reveals Systemic Financial Inequities: A Study of CFPB Complaints for Older Adults and Veterans” at USC’s ShowCAIS Symposium on April 11, 2025.
+• Apr.
+11, 2025: Presented our work, “AI Reveals Systemic Financial Inequities: A Study of CFPB Complaints for Older Adults and Veterans” at USC’s ShowCAIS Symposium.

 • May 2, 2024: Received the Jenny Wang Excellence in Teaching Award from the USC Viterbi School of Engineering.